What are the Uses of CELL Color A1 in Excel? (3 Examples)

 reference Optional A particular cell that you want the info about.
 If [reference] is provided, the function will return info_type of the then selected cell or active cell in case of a range.

-12 types of info about a particular cell.
+There are 12 types of information about a particular cell.
 And cell “Color” is one of them.
-The info_type has to enter with a double quotation (“ “) mark in the CELL function.
+The info_type has to be entered with a double quotation (“ “) marks in the CELL function.

 “color”: Returns 1 if the cell is formatted in color for Negative values,

 While using thecolortype you can use the cell reference, which can be A1.
-So, the formula outlook will be something like
+So, the formula will look something like:

 =CELL("color",A1)